oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 **Suggested Milestones:**

 -   Milestone 1: Implement domain layer checking whether a checkpoint is saved for a lesson, support for creating a new checkpoint at the domain layer, and support for restoring the checkpoint.
-Checkpoints should also be automatically expired on a least-recently-used policy basis if more than 10MB of space are consumed by checkpoints.
+Checkpoints should also be automatically expired on a least-recently-used policy basis if more than 2MB of space are consumed by checkpoints (per profile).
 This milestone should involve extensive testing.
 -   Milestone 2: Implement the UI changes needed to represent checkpoints that are in progress, changes to existing notices, and proper UI/domain layer support for automatically expiring checkpoints when the user has been away from the app for too long or if the app has decided to automatically expire a checkpoint to save space.
 Implement success metrics for the feature.

 ---